dracong1/sql-and-power-bi-project-for-stock-analysis/README.md

 Used Excel to clean data and process data for SPY (S&P 500 ETF), Circle (CRCL), and Coinbase (COIN).
 ## SQL
 Used SQL to compute data such as:
-*average volatility and rank them
+-average volatility and rank them inside of a table

-*revenue gained during the period between June 5th and Augest 8th and ranking from highest to lowest for revenue
+-revenue gained during the period between June 5th and Augest 8th and created a table to rank from highest to lowest for revenue

+-drawdown of each stock to showcase the risk that investors could have when investing in the different stocks

-*drawdown of each stock,daily returns and daily volatility
+-daily returns and daily volatility

-*growth
+-growth
-## Power bi
+## Power Bi
-used to show visuals of stock and created a report for the project and compared them.
+Developed data visualizations of stock performance and prepared an in-depth analytical report.
+The project requires making  a comparison analysis of several securities and determining the differences in growth, volatility, and overall market behavior